juangamella/sempler/README.md

 You can find the full docs at https://sempler.readthedocs.io/en/latest/.

-This package is one of the software contributions of the paper [*"Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions"*](<TODO: arxiv link>) by Juan L. Gamella, Armeen Taeb, Christina Heinze-Deml and Peter Bühlmann.
+Sempler allows you to generate generate semi-synthetic data with known causal ground truth but distributions closely resembling those of a real data set of choice.
+It is one of the software contributions of the paper [*"Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions"*](<TODO: arxiv link>) by Juan L. Gamella, Armeen Taeb, Christina Heinze-Deml and Peter Bühlmann.

 If you find this code useful, please consider citing: